aws-amplify/aws-sdk-ios/README.md

 To use the AWS SDK for iOS, you will need the following installed on your development machine:

 * Xcode 11.0 or later
 * Most SDKs require iOS 8 or later.
-AWSCognitoAuth and AWSMobileClient require iOS 9.
+AWSCognitoAuth, AWSMobileClient, and AWSTranscribeStreaming require iOS 9.

 ## Include the SDK for iOS in an Existing Application